paralympics/pcsas-user-guide/docs/account-manager/management-of-groups-roles-and-permissions.md

 To register a new data permission, go to the search screen and click **Add Permission**.
 Select the permission category *National Federation* and enter the permission codes as follows:
-- For a new national member of Para-Cycling, please check the NPC code as registered in regional application settings (see [Members](application-settings/regional-data.md#members)).
+- For a new national member of Union Cycliste Internationale, please check the NPC code as registered in regional application settings
+  (see [Members](application-settings/regional-data.md#members)).
 Then enter as permission code the found NPC code, e.g. SUI for Switzerland.